Can Alamos Gold Inc. (AGI) Remain Competitive?

-Alamos Gold Inc. (NYSE:AGI) went up by 0.25% from its latest closing price compared to the recent 1-year high of $10.21.
-The company’s stock price has collected 2.77% of gains in the last five trading sessions.
-Press Release reported on 09/29/21 that Alamos Gold Provides Notice of Third Quarter 2021 Results and Conference Call
+Alamos Gold Inc. (NYSE:AGI) went up by 0.53% from its latest closing price compared to the recent 1-year high of $10.21.
+The company’s stock price has collected -7.23% of loss in the last five trading sessions.
+Press Release reported on 10/29/21 that Red Pine Announces Upsize to Previously Announced “Bought Deal” Private Placement of Flow-Through Shares to C$7.3 Million

 Is It Worth Investing in Alamos Gold Inc. (NYSE :AGI) Right Now?